openwallet-foundation/bifold-wallet/CODE_OF_CONDUCT.md

 ## Our Standards

-This project operates in accordance with the [Linux Foundation Code of Conduct](code-of-conduct).
+This project operates in accordance with the [Linux Foundation Code of Conduct][code-of-conduct].

 ## Our Responsibilities

 Project maintainers set the standards for acceptable behavior and must respond fairly and appropriately to any unacceptable actions.

-They have the authority and duty to delete, change, or refuse comments, code changes, documentation edits, problem reports, and other contributions that don't follow the [Code of Conduct](code-of-conduct).
+They have the authority and duty to delete, change, or refuse comments, code changes, documentation edits, problem reports, and other contributions that don't follow the [Code of Conduct][code-of-conduct].
 They can also temporarily or permanently ban any contributor for behaviors they consider inappropriate, threatening, offensive, or harmful.

 ## Scope